“Hell, if I’d jumped on all the dames I’m supposed to have jumped on, I’d have had no time to go fishing.” – Clark Gable

 In 1924 using Josephine Dillon’s money, the pair headed for Hollywood and she became not only his manager but his first wife, even though she was 17 years his senior.
 He had been using the stage name W. C. Gable but upon their arrival in Hollywood, he changed it to Clark Gable.
 During 1924, 1925 and 1926, he appeared as an extra in a number of silent movies but wasn’t offered any major roles so took back to the stage.

 During 1927 and 1928 Gable landed quite a number of stage parts, and became friends with Lionel Barrymore.
 The more he acted, the more he gained a following becoming somewhat of a matinee idol.
-Towards the end of 1928, Clark and Josephine moved to New York with the aim of getting Gable parts on Broadway but the following year would come the great depression and the advent of talking pictures which led to many plays being cancelled to acting jobs being particularly hard to find.
+Towards the end of 1928, Clark and Josephine moved to New York with the aim of getting Gable parts on Broadway but the following year would come the great depression and the advent of talking pictures which led to many plays being canceled to acting jobs being particularly hard to find.

 Moving back out West, Gable was impressive in a stage production of The Last Mile and was offered a contract by MGM, with his first role in a ‘talkie’ being that of the villain in the Western The Painted Desert.
 The studio took notice of his performance but his relationship with Josephine broke down and the couple were divorced in 1930.
-Shortly afterwards, he married Maria Langham, also known as Rhea.
+Shortly afterward, he married Maria Langham, also known as Rhea.

 Clark Gable’s star started to rise in Hollywood during the early 1930’s as MGM were looking to increase the exposure of their male stars.
 It also didn’t hurt to have leading ladies such as Joan Crawford asking to work with him, which she did for the 1931 movie, Dance Fools, Dance.
 From that point, Gable never played another supporting role, always the lead.
 Gable and Crawford started an affair which became such common knowledge that the studio threatened to cancel both their contracts if they didn’t cool it, and so Gable turned his attentions to Marion Davies instead.
 His importance continued to rise during the rest of the 1930’s, especially after the studio paired him with Jean Harlow in Red Dust.
 They would make six movies together with their last being 1937’s Saratoga, during the production of which Jean Harlow died resulting in doubles to be used for the remaining ten percent of the film.

 The same year as the release of Gone with the Wind, 1939, Gable married for the third time after a long and drawn out, not to mention expensive divorce from Rhea Langham.
 His new wife this time was also his leading lady.
 Clark Gable and Carole Lombard were married on 29 March 1939 and he said that his time with her was the happiest of his life.
-Their time together would be short though as Carole Lombard was killed when the aircraft she was travelling in, along with her mother and press agent, Otto Winkler crashed into mountains near Las Vegas, Nevada.
+Their time together would be short though as Carole Lombard was killed when the aircraft she was traveling in, along with her mother and press agent, Otto Winkler crashed into mountains near Las Vegas, Nevada.
 He was said to be never the same after Carole Lombard’s death even though he married twice more and made a further 27 movies.

 In 1942, not long after Lombard’s death, Gable enlisted in the U.S. Army Air Forces.
 He completed training on 28 October of the same year and was sent to the Flexible Gunnery Field at Tyndall Field, Florida to make a recruitment film in combat with the Eighth Air Force.
 On 27 January 1943, he joined the 351st Bomb Group as it deployed to England and during this time he was promoted to Captain.
 He flew five combat missions in B-17’s and was awarded not only and Air Medal but also a Distinguished Flying Cross.
 He returned to the United States in November of 1943 to complete the film.
 He would be promoted to the rank of Major before being relieved of active duty on 12 June 1944, at his own request due to his age.
 His discharge papers were signed by Captain Ronald Reagan.
 He resigned his commission on 26 September 1947.